Pest control for ants is a sensitive topic for homeowners. Finding ants in the home is very…

 Ants in dishwashers can be problematic unless you take action fast.
-Do you have ants in your dishwasher and are wondering what to do about it?
+Do you have ants in your dishwasher?
+Are you wondering what to do about these crawling insects?

-If you have ants in the dishwasher you don’t have to be overly concerned.
+If you’ve got ants in the dishwasher you don’t have to be overly concerned.
 It’s not the end of the world and something you can’t handle.
 In most cases, an ant problem is easy enough for you to fix yourself.
-You don’t have to call the exterminator or spray toxic pesticides in order to kill the ants.
+You don’t need to phone the exterminator or spray poisonous pesticides to be able to kill the ants.

 “But wait a minute” you might be thinking.